 A case checklist like the one above helps the law firm management.
-It also helps the attorneys, paralegals, legal assistants and other staff.
-As it relates to law firm management, it helps management by giving them a relatively easy way to spot check how cases are being handled.
-In other words, management can literally pull a file or check in the case management software to ensure that are being worked up appropriately.
+It also helps the attorneys, paralegals, legal assistants, and other staff.
+As it relates to law firm management, it helps management by giving them a relatively easy way to spot-check how cases are being handled.
+In other words, management can literally pull a file or check in the case management software to ensure that it is being worked up appropriately.

-At the same time, the employees are given a roadcap in terms of what law firm management expects.
-They can also ensure that they are being diligent, competent and communicative with their clients.
-Additionally, this is helpful because law schools, paralegal training programs and prior jobs do not always adequately prepare employees for what they need to know to be successful in working up a case.
+At the same time, the employees are given a roadmap in terms of what law firm management expects.
+They can also ensure that they are being diligent, competent, and communicative with their clients.
+Additionally, this is helpful because law schools, paralegal training programs, and prior jobs do not always adequately prepare employees for what they need to know to be successful in working up a case.

 If you have any comments, feel free to share them below.